vapolia/MauiGestures/README.md

  Properties:

  * `IsPanImmediate` Set to true to receive the PanCommand or PanPointCommand event on touch down, instead of after a minimum move distance.
-Default to false.
+Default to `false`.

 If you define the `CommandParameter` property, some gestures will callback the command with this parameter's value.
 Example: